aljazerzen/lutra/website/docs/about/design.md

 **Lutra** achieves this by defining types and code in its own language, which serves as a common interface between different programming languages.

+!!! note ""

-### Type information should be available to the whole toolchain
+    Type information should be available to the whole toolchain

 Development tools like compilers, editors, language servers and code explorers should all have access to complete type information.